utahiosmac/Marshal/README.md

 ## Add Your Own Values

-Out of the box, `Marshal` supports extracting native Swift types like `String`, `Int`, etc., as well as anything conforming to `Unmarshaling`, and arrays of the aforementioned types.
+Out of the box, `Marshal` supports extracting native Swift types like `String`, `Int`, etc., as well as `NSURL`, anything conforming to `Unmarshaling`, and arrays of the aforementioned types.

 However, addding your own extractable type is as easy as extending your type with `Marshal.ValueType`.